 During the hiring process, Hiring Managers and recruiters often find themselves thinking or saying they want candidates with a strong work ethic.
 Sure, it’s easy to add to a job description, but what specific factors go into having a good work ethic?
 Employees with a strong work ethic are highly productive, produce high-quality work, and are hardworking.

 Work ethic is a set of behaviors that show you that an employee is dedicated and productive.
-This is an important part for managers noticing and giving to employees opportunities to learn and grow.
-In this article, we are going to cover some examples of values and attributes that show you have a good work ethic.
-Here are our top 5 good work ethic examples.
+Managers play an important role in noticing and giving opportunities to employees to learn and grow.
+Below, we are going to cover some examples of values and attributes that are indicators of a good work ethic.

-- Time Management
+1. Time Management

-- Critical Thinking
+3. Critical Thinking

-- Get Outside Your Comfort Zone
+4. Get Outside Your Comfort Zone

-The importance of having great work ethics lies in on how an employee is perceived and how much you they are achieving.
-By having in mind these 5 good work ethic examples, you can spot employees with a great work ethic at your work.
+Try brainstorming some ideas of great employee values.
+For example, the values of many successful people may include integrity, communication, and honesty.
+You could always start by looking at your company’s values for clues.
+The importance of having a great work ethic relies on how an employee is perceived and how much they are achieving.
+By having in mind these 5 good work ethic examples, you can spot employees with a great work ethic at your workplace.
+Happy hiring!